BoidCMS/boidcms.github.io/folder.md

 ```

 ## `app/`
-This is the BoidCMS's main folder, which stores core file and admin view.
-You should not edit any files in this folder; instead, write [custom plugins](/developer/plugin-api) or add to the current theme a `functions.php` file.
+The BoidCMS's main folder, contains essential files such as the core file and admin view.
+It is recommended not to modify any of the files in this directory directly.
+Instead, it's best to create [custom plugins](/developer/plugin-api) or add functionality to the current theme using a `functions.php` file.
+This approach will ensure that the system remains stable and can be easily updated without any conflicts arising from changes made to the core files.

 ## `data/`
-This folder is created during the first time visit to the website, used to store the database file and debug log file. **The folder is protected** by default; developers should use this folder for storing data.
+When the website is first visited, this folder is automatically created to store the database file and debug log file. **This folder is protected** by default and should be used by developers for storing data.
+It is important to note that modifying or deleting any files within this folder can result in errors and data loss.
+Therefore, it's best to exercise caution and ensure that appropriate backups are in place before making any changes.

 ## `media/`
-This folder is created during the first time visit to the website, and it's used to store uploaded media files.
+When the website is visited for the first time, this folder is automatically created to store all uploaded media files.
+This folder is essential for storing images, videos, audio files, and other media content that admin may upload to the website.

 ## `plugins/`
-All the plugins are stored inside this folder.
+This folder contains all the plugins that are currently uploaded on the website.

 ## `themes/`
-All the themes are stored inside this folder.
+This folder contains all the themes that are currently uploaded on the website.